Task-Agnostic Federated Continual Learning via Replay-Free Gradient Projection: Methodology

 \subsection{Extracting Local Core Bases}

-After completing projected gradient descent-based local training, clients follow the standard federated learning protocol by sending local model updates to the server for aggregation.
-The server then broadcasts the updated global model $\mathbf{W}^{(t)}$ to all clients, which proceed to perform local core basis extraction.
-Following the GPM strategy \citep{saha2021GPM}, each client $k$ samples $m$ examples from its local dataset $\mathcal{D}_k^{(t)}$, feeds them through the received model $\mathbf{W}^{(t)}$, and collects layer-wise intermediate activations.
-To reduce storage and communication overhead, we introduce a random activation sampling step: from the $m$ activations, a smaller subset of size $m^s\!\!\ll\!\!m$ is randomly selected, yielding $\mathbf{a}_l^{(t)} \in \mathbb{R}^{d_l \times m^s}$.
-These activations are projected onto the orthogonal complement of the previously learned feature subspace by subtracting their component along the existing bases, The projected activations $\Tilde{\mathbf{a}}_{l}^{(t)}$ are then decomposed using singular value decomposition (SVD),
+After $S$ projected local updates within round $e$, client $k$ obtains the local iterate $\mathbf{W}_{k}^{(t,e,S)}$ and sends it to the server for aggregation.
+The server forms the updated global model

+and broadcasts it to all clients.
+After completing $E$ global rounds for task $t$, the resulting task-specific global model is denoted $\mathbf{W}^{(t)} \triangleq \mathbf{W}^{(t,E)}$, which is then used for local core basis extraction.
+Following the GPM strategy \citep{saha2021GPM}, each client $k$ samples $m$ examples from its local dataset $\mathcal{D}_k^{(t)}$, feeds them through the model $\mathbf{W}^{(t)}$, and collects layer-wise intermediate activations.
+Let $\mathbf{A}_l^{(t)} \in \mathbb{R}^{d_l \times m}$ denote the resulting activation matrix at layer $l$.
+Directly storing and decomposing $\mathbf{A}_l^{(t)}$ can be expensive when $m$ is large, while its effective rank is typically much smaller due to strong correlations among activation columns.
+Since core-basis extraction requires only the dominant singular subspace, we form a compact sketch by uniformly sampling a subset of $m_s\!\ll\!m$ columns, yielding $\mathbf{a}_l^{(t)} \in \mathbb{R}^{d_l \times m_s}$.
+This random activation sampling substantially reduces storage and communication overhead while retaining the dominant directions needed to estimate the task subspace.
+We evaluate the effect of sampling dimension in Appendix~\ref{app:sampling-dimension}.
+The sampled activations are then projected onto the orthogonal complement of the previously learned feature subspace by subtracting their component along the existing bases: The projected activations $\Tilde{\mathbf{a}}_{l}^{(t)}$ are then decomposed using singular value decomposition (SVD),